 Capital gains tax

-The new capital gains tax exemption threshold has been increased to £12,000.
+The capital gains tax exemption threshold has been increased to £12,300 with no changes to the percentages payable.

 Annual allowance for pension contribution stays at £40,000 per annum and lifetime allowance increase to £1,055,000.

-The 2018/19 brings no change to corporation tax level which remains at 19%.
+The 2020/21 brings no change to corporation tax level which remains at 19%.
+The plans to lower the corporation tax to 17% were not implemented.

 |Financial Year||Corporation tax %|